-Principal Investigator: Catherine Panter-Brick, Yale University
+Principal Investigator: Catherine Panter-Brick (Yale University)

-Youth focused interventions in humanitarian crises have never measured stress alleviation such as changes in ‘stress under the skin’ or ‘toxic stress’ in the brain.
-This project is the first to evaluate the progress of the No Lost Generation programme with a mixed-methods study combining screening instruments, cognitive evaluations and biological markers of stress.
-Appraisals of such interventions are essential in order to understand their effectiveness and to inform potential scale up strategies.
+Youth-focused interventions in humanitarian crises had never previously measured stress alleviation in ways that go beyond subjective self-reports, through measuring ‘stress under the skin’ or ‘toxic stress’ in the brain.
+This mixed-method study was the first to do so, including measures of stress biomarkers and tablet-based tests of cognitive function.
+Robust scientific assessments are essential in order to inform potential scale up strategies.

 It is one thing to design a research project in a series of meetings between collaborators; it is quite another to implement the resulting program of work in the fieldView